Ifeanyichukwu-DA/HR-Analytics/README.md

 - Male employees were more likely to leave the organization than their female colleagues.
 - Employees between the age of 25–34 had the highest attrition.
-- The least earning employees have the highest attrition.
+- The least-earning employees have the highest attrition.

 ### Retention
 ![](Retention.jpg)